Ad Code

 Diagnosis of Stuttering

-A stutter can be diagnosed by a speech-language pathologist (SPL), who can quickly examine the degree of the Stutter and what kind of treatment they will give to overcome it.
+A stutter can be diagnosed by a speech-language pathologist (SLP), who can quickly assess the degree of the Stutter and determine the appropriate treatment to overcome it.

 You’ve to consider a doctor when the following things happen.